 Walt Disney World Food – Magic Kingdom

-Grilled Chicken Club Meal and a side of Macaroni and Cheese from Cosmic Ray’s Starlight Cafe.
+Grilled Chicken Club Meal and a side of Macaroni and Cheese from Cosmic Ray’s Starlight Cafe in Tomorrowland.
 Since the amount of fries given is HUGE, we opted to order a side of Mac and Cheese instead of an entire kid’s meal.
 I wanted to love the chicken club but the chicken was very dry as was the bun.
 The toppings soaked into the dry bun and it started to fall apart right away.
 Next time I will get a hamburger instead.

 Evan did not love the mac and cheese.
 I tasted it and it didn’t taste very cheesy.
 More like just a cream sauce.
 We added salt and it made it better but still not great.
 Neither of us would order this specific meal again.
 We do love Cosmic Ray’s, though, because they have unlimited burger toppings including sauteed mushrooms, sauteed onions, crispy onions and jalapenos.
 Definitely more than you normally get.

-Fish and Shrimp Combination Platter at Columbia Harbour House – Evan and I split this large meal.
+Fish and Shrimp Combination Platter at Columbia Harbour House in Liberty Square – Evan and I split this large meal.
 You got two pieces of fish, 5 or 6 shrimp, fries and corn.
 It was a great size to split and everything was tasty.
 On our last trip, I figured out that I could sub the corn for steamed veggies.
 We got a HUGE serving of green beans and they were MUCH better than the corn.
 I wholy suggest you do the substitution for more food, better tasty and a slightly healthier option.
 Also, order using the Disney app to save time.

 Walt Disney World Food – Epcot